-The Multivan offers similar but fewer storage options in the front – aside from the standard passengers’ side glove compartment, there’s one in the middle/top of the dashboard, two cup holders, two smaller compartments for a phone or a bottle.
+The Multivan offers similar but fewer storage options in the front – aside from the standard passengers’ side glove compartment, there’s one in the middle/top of the dashboard, two cup holders, and two smaller compartments for a phone or a bottle.
 No overhead storage.
 Total 5 compartments.
-The multifunctional table in the middle is often taken out for camping as it gets in a way.
+The multifunctional table in the middle is often taken out for camping as it gets in the way.
 It’s more suited for a long journey where you don’t sleep and store all your tools in the boot.
 But with a suitable camping box that only fits in the boot, you can keep it in.

 Electric sockets – 12V outlets